xLeachimx/GeneticSculptor/README.md

 GeneticSculptor
 ===============

-A genetic algorithm which uses voxel to create works of art
+A genetic algorithm which uses voxels to create works of art